meltingmettle/DodgeTheL/motivation_and_relationships.md

 **My approach is as such:**

 Work now and get it done.
 Doesn't matter how long or how short.
-Assume that you are going to run into someone who needs to talk in two hours or one of your peers is going to get sick and need help on the project, or your high school friend is going to call you for help that afternoon.
+Assume that you are going to run into someone who needs to talk in two hours or one of your peers is going to get sick and need help on the project, or your high school friend is going to call you that afternoon.

 By focusing on "soft" tasks that need to get done which both benefit other people and add a bit of pressure to your schedule, you can find that extra dose of motivation that you couldn't find from inside yourself.